yitongx/yitongx.github.io/index.md

 _Zhen Liu*, **Yitong Xia\***, BaoChang Zhang, Kexin Liu.
 Chinese Control Conference (CCC2020)._

 A few-shot classification architecture.
 To further enhance the relation learning within classes, we design a 3-layer graph relation module.
 To balance the lower and higher level features, we skip connect the graph module.
 The graph module can easily fit in any one-stage learning architectures.
 Our approach is brief, yet it can achieve higher few-shot classification accuracies on _miniImageNet_ and _tieredImageNet_ than existing graph approaches.
-My contributions are: I independently implemented the experiments and wrote the paper.

 # Experience